UTEP-CS-1/website/staging_labs/clab3/spec.md

 This method will be used to only allow Wordle guesses that are real words.

 {: .tip }
 Before moving on, check your implementation using `Tester.java`.
+In your terminal, run `javac *.java` to compile all the Java files at once, and then run `java Tester` to execute the program starting from the `main()` method in `Tester.java`.

 ### getAnswerForPuzzleNumber